chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 create-enterprise
 =====================================================
-The ``create-enterprise`` subcommand is used to create a Chef Automate enterprise.
-A public key is required.
+The ``create-enterprise`` subcommand is not supported at and before Automate 0.7.239

 **Syntax**